tldr-pages/tldr/pages/common/git-blame.md

 `git blame -e {{file}}`

-- Run git blame on file as it was before a specified commit:
+- Print file with author name and commit hash on each line at a specific commit:

 `git blame {{commit}}~ {{path/to/file}}`